rapkosi/digisoc/talk.md

 ## Slide 3 -- The Challenges

+Our planet is under unprecedented stress.
+The humans industrial development during the industrial revolution has largely come at the expense of the planet.
+For 10'000 years, the Earth's relative stability has enabled civilization to thrive.
+But now just in few hundred years we have put this stability at risk.
+The climate change, which was predicted as early as 1900, has become a reality.
+The biodiversity decreases everyday and the oceans chemistry has changed.

+## Slide 4/5 -- United Nations Sustainable Development Goals

+The United Nations Sustainable Development Goals proved another lens for the challenges facing humanity.
+Six of the 17 goals apply directly to the environment and humans' influence over it.

+## Slide 6 -- Focus points
+For this presentation I will focus on six problems, which we can hopefully solve with the help of AI.
 * **Climate change**
 * **Biodiversity and conservation**
 * **Healthy oceans**
 * **Water security**
 * **Clean air**
 * **Weather and disaster resilience**
+Taken together, these six issues pose an urgent global challenge.
+The demand of humans from our planet will increase, mainly due to growing population.
+So to give our future generations a planet to live on, we have to do something.

+## Slide 7 -- Climate change